joaolavelino/portifolio-homescope/README.md

 The project was built upon a simple database collected on a real-estate website and gathered on a JSON file available on the public folder.

 The main focus is the building of the user interface, hence there won't be (in a first iteration of the project) a back-end structure.
-The interations with the JSON file will be made using the local storage.
+The interactions with the JSON file will be made using the local storage.